Stopping in St. Thomas for just one day? Here’s how to make every hour count.

 Making The Best Of Your Day: Key Tips For St. Thomas Cruise Port

-The beautiful island of St. Thomas is the primary cruise port in the U.S. Virgin Islands and it is often featured on Eastern Caribbean itineraries.
-Ships that stop at the St. Thomas cruise port disembark passengers at one of three different spots.
-The two main docks are the West Indian Company dock (most commonly referred to as Havensight) and the Crown Bay dock.
-And, on particularly busy days, ships anchor in the harbor and guests tender to shore.
+St. Thomas is the primary cruise port in the U.S. Virgin Islands and a frequent stop featured on Eastern Caribbean itineraries.
+Cruise ships in St. Thomas generally use 1 of 2 main docks: the West Indian Company dock at Havensight or the Crown Bay cruise terminal.
+On especially busy days, some ships may anchor in the harbor and tender passengers ashore.

 This post may contain affiliate links that could result in payment of a commission to this website (at no additional cost to you).
 Visit our Disclosures Page for more information.